ngmsonn/GAN_Spectral-Data-Augmentation/README.md

-# LSTM-GAN_Spectral-Data-Augmentation
-LSTM-GAN for Spectral Data Augmentation
+# LSTM-GAN for Spectral Data Augmentation